I'm a description. Click to edit me

 FARM and BEEKEEPING

-We began growing our beekeeping operation by pollinating for local market produce farmers that grow cucurbits (squash, melons, pumpkins), berries, and forage.
-After fifteen exciting years working for as many as 38 local farmers, we have begun to phase out this aspect of our operation due to the pesticide, fungicide, herbicide impact of systemics and GMOs.
+Early on, the beekeeping operation expanded from a few hives at home and on an acquaintances' farm to pollinating for local market produce farmers that grow cucurbits (squash, melons, pumpkins), berries, and forage crops.
+After an exciting fifteen plus years working for as many as 38 local farmers, we have begun to phase out this aspect of our operation due to the pesticide, fungicide, herbicide impact of systemics and GMOs.

 One of our side projects is to develop small garden plots around the farm with herbs and perennials that provide nectar and pollen sources for our honeybees and other pollinators.